 - Check keyboard to ensure Caps lock isn't on.

-Your on-campus computer screen will appear with the computer name at the top-middle of the screen.
+Your on-campus computer screen will appear.
 Click on OK and you will be logged on to your computer.

 7) Disconnect From Computer